Applied Geology looks at how geological issues affect the lives of human beings.

 Molecular Biotechnology is about the application of biological science at the molecular level.
 It is one of the most exciting and fast growing fields of science, so much so that TIME magazine called the 21st Century the "Biotechnology Century".
 This claim was based on the explosion of molecular technologies, and the impact these technologies are likely to have upon the world we live in.
 Already, the number of new products being developed for human and animal health is growing exponentially, and this trend is well and truly set to continue.

 Quantitative Genetics uses statistical methods to understand the complexities of genetic inheritance, and can be applied in human medicine, population genetics and for selective breeding of plants and animals.
 So Quantitative Genetics is key in improving New Zealand’s primary sector productivity and profitability as well as for understanding the genetic basis of a very wide range of diseases.
-This new major has been approved and will be available from 2017.

 This new major is available for the Master of Applied Science and is an interdisciplinary coursework programme that interweaves innovation through cutting edge science that is relevant to science-based businesses.